 In the file, replace all text in brackets with the appropriate values.
 Delete any unused optional lines.

-password to decrypt your data after you receive it back from AWS.
-If you
+password to decrypt your data after you receive the data back from AWS.

 exportBucket options provide only the name of

 the bucket, for example

 For export, your Amazon S3 log bucket and your Amazon S3 export bucket must be in the same region.
 If your buckets are in different regions, your job request will fail.

 folder as your

 For more information about manifest file options, see Creating Export Manifests .

 Now that you have your credentials file and manifest file in place, you send a